HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/demo/pzn_demouninstall.md

         `ConfigEngine.bat remove-pzndemo -DPortalAdminPwd=<password> -DWasPassword=<password>`
         `ConfigEngine.bat remove-pzndemo-users -DPortalAdminPwd=<password> -DWasPassword=<password>`

-The sample demo, database, and users will be removed.
+The Personalization sample, database, and users are removed.

 !!!note
     The database connection to the included Apache Derby database may stay open and prevent removal of the database directory.
-Restart HCL Digital Experience and run `ConfigEngine.bat/sh remove-pzndemo-database -DPortalAdminPwd=<password> -DWasPassword=<password>` if this is a problem.
-The directory PznDemo in the root of the Portal Personalization Workspace may need to be removed manually.
+If this happens, restart HCL Digital Experience and run `ConfigEngine.bat/sh remove-pzndemo-database -DPortalAdminPwd=<password> -DWasPassword=<password>`.
+The directory PZNDemo in the root of the Portal Personalization Workspace may need to be removed manually.